 Case Study: A tech startup implemented continuous monitoring, allowing them to quickly respond to security incidents and minimize damage.

-By focusing on these elements, your business can maintain a strong cybersecurity posture and stay resilient against evolving threats.
+By integrating these monitoring practices into your cybersecurity strategy, your organization can maintain a strong security posture and stay resilient against evolving threats.